 The advice your grandmother gave is still the best.
 When sick; get plenty of rest, drink lots of fluids, and stay home to keep from getting others sick.
-Simple over-the counter medicines are usually all people need to feel better (pain relievers, cough drops, etc.).
+Simple over-the-counter medicines are usually all people need to feel better (pain relievers, cough drops, etc.).
 Children should never be given aspirin when they have the flu since it may cause a rare but serious condition called Reye's Syndrome.
-Most people will not need to see a doctor when they have the flu, but it symptoms become very severe (problems breathing, and extreme weakness) and if fever lasts for more than 2-3 days, call your doctor.
+Remember antibiotics don't work for flu viruses.
+Most people will not need to see a doctor when they have the flu, but if symptoms become very severe (problems breathing, and extreme weakness) and if fever lasts for more than 2-3 days, call your doctor.